Elective monarchy

 An elective monarchy is a monarchy where the ruling head is elected instead of strictly inheriting power.
 The manner of election, the nature of candidate qualifications, and the electors vary from case to case.
 Historically, it was common for elective monarchies to transform into hereditary ones (whether legally or de facto) by repeated election of the previous rulers' children, or for hereditary monarchies to acquire elective or semi-elective succession laws, particularly following dynastic crises.

 Evolution

 Most elected monarchies practiced hereditary succession, guaranteeing that the title and office stayed within the royal family and specifying, more or less precisely, the order of succession.
-Many monarchies, to avoid an succession crisis, elected the next monarch when the previous one died and left no heir.
+Many monarchies, to avoid a succession crisis, elected the next monarch when the previous one died and left no heir.